Chronology

 30 November:

-and the Soviet Union open Geneva negotiations on intermediate-range nuclear
+The United States and the Soviet Union open Geneva negotiations on intermediate-range nuclear forces (INF).

 10-11 December: